javers/javers.github.io/documentation/spring-boot-integration/index.md

 <h3 id="starter-repository-configuration">JaversRepository configuration</h3>

-A [JaversRepository](/documentation/repository-configuration) instance created by Javers’ starter is configured to connect to your application’s database, which is managed by a Spring Data starter.
+A [JaversRepository](/documentation/repository-configuration) instance created by a Javers’ starter is configured to connect to your application’s database, which is managed by a Spring Data starter.

-#### Transaction management in SQL starter
+#### Transaction management in the SQL starter

-The Javers’ SQL starter creates a transactional Javers instance using `TransactionalJpaJaversBuilder`, which depends on `PlatformTransactionManager` managed by Spring Data JPA.
+The Javers’ SQL starter creates a transactional Javers instance linked to `PlatformTransactionManager` managed by Spring Data JPA.
 It should not come as a surprise, that transaction management is mandatory here.

-#### Transaction management in MongoDB starter
+#### Transaction management in the MongoDB starter

 The Javers’ MongoDB starter supports both approaches: non-transactional (MongoDB classic) and transactional (introduced in MongoDB 4.0).

-The starter automatically detects which approach is used by your application by checking if a `MongoTransactionManager` bean is defined in your Spring Context.
+The starter automatically detects which approach is used by your application by checking if `MongoTransactionManager` is defined in your Spring Context.
-If so, `TransactionalMongoJaversBuilder` creates  a transactional Javers instance linked to `MongoTransactionManager` and  participates in your application’s transactions.
+If so, the starter creates a transactional Javers instance linked to your `MongoTransactionManager`.
+Then, the transactional Javers participates in your application’s transactions.
+Awesome!

+If `MongoTransactionManager` is missing &mdash; the starter simply creates a non-transactional Javers instance.

 See [MongoDB transactions support](/documentation/spring-integration/#mongo-transactions).